 These are some of the areas of ministry that we feel called to as members of the Body of Christ at Monarch Reformed Church.

 Small groups are a critical part of the life and health our church as they foster discipleship and friendship.
-Small Groups at the Monarch Reformed Church include our Podcast Discussions Group, Bible Studies, and Men's Breakfast.
+Small Groups at the Monarch Reformed Church include:

 Music is a vital ministry of our church.
 Singing has always been a way God’s people have responded to Him and His saving acts.
 When God calls us to himself he changes us.
 Music transforms us.
 We are filled with the spirit when sing and make music in our hearts to the Lord.
 Music captivates us.
 Our hearts become captured by the glory of Jesus Christ.
 May God radically change our hearts through music.

-Our talented Praise and Worship Team: Carol Ann Zoeteman, Bonnie Halvorsen, Barb Harbers, and Petula Dyck minister to us and the community with both traditional and contemporary selections through weekly services, special music, and our Christmas Candlelight Program.
+Our talented Praise and Worship Team: Carol Ann Zoeteman, Barb Harbers, Petula Dyck, Pastor Rob, and Kara Blazecka minister to us and the community with both traditional and contemporary selections through weekly services, special music, and our Christmas Candlelight Program.

 "Creation Care" is an area of ministry we working to be more intentional with.
 We are called as Disciples of Christ to be Stewards for Creation.
 There are many faithful and creative ways to blend care of God’s world into our worship services, facility maintenance and building projects, and outreach and education.